xAlexCode/xAlexCode/README.md

 # Hey!
 I'm Alexandra aka xAlexCode 👋

-Frontend developer student with a love for clean structure, accessible interfaces and code that actually makes sense.
+Frontend developer student with a love for clean structure and code that actually makes sense.
 I’m all about clarity, consistency and building things that feel good to use.

-I enjoy creating websites that are simple, sharp and thoughtfully designed with just enough personality to make them memorable.
+I enjoy creating websites that are simple and thoughtfully designed with just enough personality to make them memorable.

 ## Current state
 - Leveling up my JavaScript and TypeScript skills